In at least one of the local schools in East Tampa, a staggering 80% of children are failing by

 We raised $19,500 of our $36,000 goal. $16,500 remains for our fund drive.

 What is the timeline?

-Phase I – ground broken in Winter 2016, with Kindergarten and 1st grades opening in Fall 2017
+Phase I – Completed with Kindergarten and 1st grades in operation since Fall 2017

-Phase II – opening of 2nd grade program Fall, 2018
+Phase II – opening of 2nd-grade program and Pre-K in Fall, 2018

 All of this leads to the most important aspect: the children will be in a learning environment built on a foundation of practical knowledge, experience, and science.The latter includes current research in brain development, literacy learning, and the development of social and emotional skills.
 The school will look different from other schools, especially as we get into the K-2 years.
 This marriage of on-the-ground practitioners and the academic world is a critical piece in creating a successful model.